GenomicSEM/GenomicSEM/README.md

 # GenomicSEM

 R-package which allows the user to fit structural equation models based on the summary statistics obtained from genome wide association studies (GWAS).
 Until explicitly stated otherwise the code on this github in an alpha version (recently updated to version **0.0.2** but still very much in development) and under active development.
 The code may thus produce undesired results on certain operating systems or when run concurrently with specific packages or R versions.
 Feel free to raise issues if (or when...) the package produces undesired results, we will attempt to swiftly deal with known issues.
 Please  **[visit the wiki](https://github.com/MichelNivard/GenomicSEM/wiki)** to get started, or **[check out the preprint](https://www.biorxiv.org/content/early/2018/04/21/305029)**.
+If you are having issues and not finding the answers anywhere on the wiki or FAQs page, we encourage you to post your question on the **[google group](https://groups.google.com/forum/#!forum/genomic-sem-users)**.

 **PGC worldwide lab meeting on genomicSEM**